Aliases for GABRQ Gene

 External Ids for GABRQ Gene

 The gamma-aminobutyric acid (GABA) A receptor is a multisubunit chloride channel that mediates the fastest inhibitory synaptic transmission in the central nervous system.
 This gene encodes the theta subunit of the GABA A receptor.
 The gene is mapped to chromosome Xq28 in a cluster of genes including those that encode the alpha 3 and epsilon subunits of the GABA A receptor. [provided by RefSeq, Jul 2017]

 GeneCards Summary for GABRQ Gene

-GABRQ (Gamma-Aminobutyric Acid Type A Receptor Theta Subunit) is a Protein Coding gene.
+GABRQ (Gamma-Aminobutyric Acid Type A Receptor Subunit Theta) is a Protein Coding gene.
 Diseases associated with GABRQ include Myopathy, Distal, 4 and Essential Tremor.
-Among its related pathways are Transmission across Chemical Synapses and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Nicotine addiction and Sweet Taste Signaling.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and extracellular ligand-gated ion channel activity.
-An important paralog of this gene is GABRB1.
+An important paralog of this gene is GABRB3.

 UniProtKB/Swiss-Prot Summary for GABRQ Gene